-- charitable contributions made to organizations of which certain of the Directors are affiliated: - purchases and sales of services, commodities, materials or equipment, to and from entities, during the ordinary course of business, with which certain of the Directors are affiliated and all such transactions were significantly below one percent of the consolidated gross revenues of the counterparty to the transaction; and - retail electricity or natural gas purchases from Consumers at rates or charges fixed in conformity with law or governmental authority.
+- charitable contributions made to organizations of which certain of the Directors are affiliated; - purchases and sales of services, commodities, materials or equipment, to and from entities, during the ordinary course of business, with which certain of the Directors are affiliated and all such transactions were significantly below one percent of the consolidated gross revenues of the counterparty to the transaction; and - retail electricity or natural gas purchases from Consumers at rates or charges fixed in conformity with law or governmental authority.

-In addition, the Board has affirmatively determined that each member of the Audit Committee and Compensation Committee is independent under NYSE listing standards, rules and regulations of the SEC and, if applicable, the Internal Revenue Code (''IRC'').
-Furthermore, the Board has determined that the ability of our Audit Committee members to serve on our Audit Committee is not impaired by service on other audit committees.
+In addition, the Board has affirmatively determined that each member of the Audit Committee and Compensation Committee is independent under NYSE listing standards and the additional independence standards applicable to such committee service.

-The Independence Standards, adopted by the Board as part of our Principles, can be found at cmsenergy.com/corporategovernance.
+The Independence Standards, adopted by the Board as part of our Principles, can be found at cmsenergy.com/corporate-governance/our-view-on-governance/default.aspx.